kubeflow/community/proposals/897-experiment-tracking/README.md

 - Align the first Kubeflow component integrations to the shared MLflow platform conventions.
 - Use [KEP-12862](https://github.com/kubeflow/pipelines/blob/master/proposals/12862-mlflow-integration/README.md) as one
   example of component-specific adoption work.
-- Publish the conventions other Kubeflow components should follow.
+- Publish the conventions other Kubeflow components should follow, including terminology guidance that avoids multiple unrelated "experiment" concepts in Kubeflow UIs.

 ### Authentication and Authorization